Redislabs-Solution-Architects/acre-sql-demo/README.md

-    UseReadThrough = "True to use the Read Through pattern" UseWriteBehind = "True to use the Write Behind pattern" UseCacheAside = "True to use the Cache Aside pattern" ReadThroughFunctionBaseUrl = "Url of the Read Through Function"
+    UseReadThrough = "True to use the Read Through pattern" UseWriteBehind = "True to use the Write Behind pattern" UseCacheAside = "True to use the Cache Aside pattern" UsePreFetch = "True to use Real Time Ingestion" IsSSL = "True if Redis configure with SSL" ReadThroughFunctionBaseUrl = "Url of the Read Through Function"
     ```